pagkly/Zed/Investopedia3/Routing Transit Number.md

 ## Transit Number vs. Routing Number

 There are a few terms that are synonymous with “routing transit number,” including “routing number,” “transit number” and “ABA number.”
-ABA is an acronym for the [American Bankers Association](https://www.investopedia.com/terms/a/aba.asp), which established these numbers in 1910.
+ABA is an acronym for the [[American Bankers Association]](https://www.investopedia.com/terms/a/aba.asp), which established these numbers in 1910.
 The terms—“routing,” “transit,” and “ABA”—are often used interchangeably.
 Routing numbers were originally established for checking accounts, but have since evolved to include identifying banks during electronic transactions as well.

 ## Special Considerations